strt/docs/README.md

 + [PHP](#php)

 ## Git
-### Repository naming convention
+### Guidelines
-kebab-case with year suffix if it's a client project, e.g. `strt-boilerplate` or `svebio-2016`
++ `kebab-case` repository name with year suffix if it's a client project, e.g. `boilerplate` or `svebio-2016`

-Pusha aldrig upp ofärdig funktionalitet.
++ Commit often and after each added/updated feature

-Du måste inte, men försök att commita vid varje ny individuell funktionalitet.
++ Don't push unfinished code

-Skriv action i grundform såsom: Add, fix, update
++ Write present-tense, imperative-style commit messages. `Add`, `Fix`, `Refactor` etc

-Alla projekt ska innehålla en README.md som beskriver hur man sätter upp projektet, vad det är byggt på och om det använder något speciell funktionalitet.
++ Every project should contain a readme that describes how to set-up the project

 ## JavaScript
 Use [eslint](https://github.com/eslint/eslint) and the [Airbnb javascript style guide](https://github.com/airbnb/javascript)